-- Performance Shares Granted in 2014: In 2014, performance shares represented approximately 70% of the overall Long-Term Incentive Plan grant value.
+• Performance Shares Granted in 2015: In 2015, performance shares represented approximately 70% of the overall long-term incentive grant value.
 Granting of performance shares allows us to tie long-term performance objectives with creating shareholder value.
 Performance shares entitle the executive to receive a specified number of shares, or a cash payment equal to the fair market value of the shares, or a combination of the two, in the plan administrator's discretion, depending on the level of achievement of performance measures.
-The performance measurement period for the 2014 grants is January 1, 2014 through December 31, 2016.
-Payments eamed under the 2014 grants and the related performance measures are described in footnote 2 to the "Grants of Plan-Based Awards" table on page 64.
-In the event a participant retires (age 55 or older with at least 10 years of service), dies or becomes disabled, the participant or beneficiary retains the right to a pro-rated number of performance shares.
+The performance measurement period for the 2015 grants is January 1, 2015 through December 31, 2017.
+Payments earned under the 2015 grants and the related performance measures are described in footnote 2 to the "Grants of Plan-Based Awards" table on page 65.
+In the event a participant retires (age 55 or older with at least 10 years of service), dies or becomes disabled, the participant or beneficiary retains the right to a pro-rated number of the performance shares that would otherwise have been payable based upon actual results for the entire performance period.
 In the event employment terminates for any other reason, the participant forfeits all rights to any outstanding performance shares.
-In June 2009, the O&C Committee decided that, beginning with the 2010 performance share grants, dividends or dividend equivalents would not be paid on unvested or uneamed performance shares.
-During the period beginning on the date the performance shares are awarded and ending on the certification date of the performance objectives, the number of performance shares awarded will be increased, assuming full dividend reinvestment at the fair market value on the dividend payment date.
-The cumulative number of performance shares will be adjusted to determine the final payment based on the performance objectives as certified by the committee. - Performance Shares Paid in 2014: The performance shares granted in 2011 were paid in early 2014.
+In June 2009, the O&C Committee decided that, beginning with the 2010 performance share grants, dividends or dividend equivalents would not be paid on unvested or unearned performance shares.
+During the period beginning on the date the performance shares awarded and ending on the certification date of the performance objectives, the number of performance shares awarded will be increased, assuming full dividend reinvestment at the fair market value on the dividend payment date.
+The cumulative number of performance shares will be adjusted to determine the final payment based on the performance objectives as certified by the committee.

+• Performance Shares Paid in 2015: The performance shares granted in 2012 were paid in early 2015.
 The payout amounts were based upon performance measures, each of which was weighted to reflect its importance to the total calculation.
 The Company had to attain a minimum level for each measure before any compensation was payable with respect to that measure.
-The minimum established level of each measure would have resulted in a payout of 50% of target, and an established maximum (or better) for each level would have resulted in a payout of 500% of target.
+The minimum established level of each measure would have resulted in a payout of 50% of target, and an established maximum (or better) for each level would have resulted in a payout of 200% of target.
 The payout amount was based upon the following performance measures (and related weighting):

-Long-Term Incentive Plan (2014 Payout of Awards Granted in 2011)
+Long-Term Incentive Plan (2015 Payout of Awards Granted in 2012)